huntritik/Task-Manager/README.md

 #Backend

-the backend file is too big so i had uploaded the file on my google drive and provided the link for it.
+The BACKEND file is too big so i had uploaded the file on my google drive and provided the link for it.
 LINK = https://drive.google.com/drive/folders/1FoieJEhXZ-4Vu_GJZqUCIdeCFDGHyHY4?usp=sharing

 #Link for backend folder